mikepqr/mike.place/content/post/ppscratch/ppscratch.md

 Here's the entire Approximate Bayesian Computation algorithm:

- 1. Draw a sample from prior
+ 1. Draw a sample from the prior
- 2. Simulate the process you observed assuming the sample from the prior is the correct value
+ 2. Simulate the process you observed, assuming the sample from the prior is the correct value
  3. If the outcome of simulation matches the data you observed, the sample from prior is now a sample from posterior